The River & the Thread

 The River & the Thread is the thirteenth studio album by American singer-songwriter Rosanne Cash.
 It was released on January 14, 2014, as her first album for Blue Note Records.
 The album received critical acclaim from music critics.
-The album won three Grammy Awards on February 8, 2015, such as "Best Americana Album", "Best American Roots Song" and "Best American Roots Performance".
+The album won three Grammy Awards on February 8, 2015, including "Best Americana Album", "Best American Roots Song" and "Best American Roots Performance".